malfoyslastname/character-card-spec-v2/spec_v2.md

 ### `character_book`

-A character-specific lorebook. **The lorebook format is not yet defined, but will be prior to official adoption of the spec.**
+A character-specific lorebook.

+Find the typing for this field in the [New fields intro](#new-fields).

 Frontends **MUST** use the character lorebook by default.

 Character editors **MUST** save character lorebooks in the specified format.
-(**Lorebook format not yet defined, but will be before official adoption.**)

 Character lorebook **SHOULD** stack with user "world book"/"world info"/"memory book".
 (Character book **SHOULD** take full precedence over world book.)